 - i.
 There will be an opportunity to read an article or watch a video related to math, philosophy, history, studenting, etc. You will respond in writing to provided prompts and then discuss the article/video and your writing with your peers. - ii.
-Half the credit in this category will be for preparation for the seminar (measured through bringing notes to class) and the other half for attendance (this portion cannot be made up because it involves discussion). - iii.
+Half the credit in this category will be for preparation for the seminar (measured through the electronic submission) and the other half for attendance (measured through bringing printed/typed notes to class). - iii.
 One assignment score will be dropped (but not the Letter to a Future Student). - iv.
 Discussion Seminar 0 is an outlier and simply exists to help make sure you can interact with the various (and sometimes confusing) technologies we will use in this class.